 It’s an as above so below story when it comes to the color indigo.

 The synthesis of the indigo blue ray in our Golden Light Series.

 Learn more: Golden Light: A Journey with Advanced Colorworks

 Whereas sky blue represents the raising of full waking consciousness that is influenced by the powerful shrouded subconscious, indigo, the deeper sapphire or ultramarine blue approaching the color violet, is associated with an even higher level of awareness that comes from the faith that things exist that we cannot perceive directly.

 Sometimes how we look at things influences how they appear to us.
 Nature has disappearing acts that, like the night sky, remind us that while we can’t see something it doesn’t mean it isn’t there.
 The crystalline structures within the cells that cover some creatures behold secret methods of communication based on how their angles reflect light.

 © 2018 Julianne Bien.
-Spectrahue Light & Sound Inc. Canada.
-The ideas and opinions expressed herein are based on the author’s experience and research in the field.
-No medical claims are made.
+Spectrahue.com.
+The ideas and opinions expressed herein are based on the author’s experience and exploration in the field.
+No medical claims are made or implied.